Climate-Resilient-Communities/climate-multilingual-chatbot/README.md

 - The consent/Disclaimer is a true overlay via Streamlit `@st.dialog` and app is gated with `st.stop()` until accepted.
 - The query rewriter now returns strict JSON; the pipeline short-circuits for canned intents (greeting/goodbye/thanks/emergency) and for "instruction" shows the How It Works text.
 Canned text is translated to the user’s selected language.

-A multilingual climate chatbot built on RAG with Amazon Bedrock (Nova) plus robust retrieval, safety, and UI refinements.
+A multilingual climate chatbot built on RAG with Cohere Command A and Amazon Bedrock (Nova) both open source plus robust retrieval, safety, and UI refinements.

 ## Features

-- **Multilingual Support**: 180+ languages in dropdown; responses translated to the selected language
+- **Multilingual Support**: 200+ languages in dropdown; responses translated to the selected language
 - **Consent Modal**: Elegant overlay modal gating app usage
 - **Advanced RAG Implementation**:
   - Hybrid search with Pinecone vector store